The world of gardening features a great variety of herbs that prefer what we call “full sun.”

-Considerable controversy surrounds the topic of full sun, partial sun, partial shade, and shade plants, mainly because these terms aren’t “scientifically” accurate.
+Much controversy surrounds the topic of full sun, partial sun, partial shade, and shade plants.
+The debate is mainly because these terms aren’t “scientifically” accurate.

-Nonetheless, they are very important in gardening because they highly increase the success of growing healthy plants.
-They’re also very “practical,” and that suits this activity very well.
+Nonetheless, they are essential in gardening.
+These lighting conditions highly increase the success of growing healthy plants.
+They’re also very “practical,” which suits this activity well.

 What Does “Full-Sun” Mean?

-Most gardeners agree that full sun means at least 6 hours of exposure to sunlight, and some people say that 8 hours would be ideal for full-sun plants.
+Most gardeners agree that full sun means at least six hours of exposure to sunlight.
+Some people say that eight hours would be ideal for full-sun plants, though.

-In reality, your plants don’t depend that much on the duration of light exposure but rather on the quality of light they’re getting.
+In reality, your plants don’t depend much on the light exposure duration.
+Instead, they rely on the quality of light they’re getting.

-What’s really important, though, is that in some places, such as the southern U.S., the sun can send plant-damaging heat during some hours of the day.
-In that case, if the herbs you’re growing aren’t heat tolerant, you could be facing a major problem.
+The sun can send plant-damaging heat during specific hours of the day.
+If the herbs you’re growing aren’t heat tolerant, you could face a significant problem.

-That’s why knowing if your herb is full sun isn’t always enough.
+Knowing if your herb has full-sun needs isn’t always enough.
 You should also consider the climate your herb prefers.

-Afternoon sun, on the other hand, can send very warm light that can hurt some plants that aren’t used to hot conditions.
+The afternoon sun, on the other hand, can send very warm light.
+This can hurt some plants that aren’t used to hot conditions.

-So, remember it’s always better to give your full-sun herbs more morning sun than afternoon sun.
+So, remember giving your full-sun herbs more morning sun than afternoon sun is always better.